CoinFabrik/scout/docs/docs/detectors/30-non-payable-transferred-value.md

 ### Implementation

-TODO: Add link!
-The detector's implementation can be found at [this link].
+The detector's implementation can be found at [this link](https://github.com/CoinFabrik/scout/tree/main/detectors/non-payable-transferred-value).